-- 580 past 50 yrs (Sun et al., 2015), contributing 15% of the average discharge of Beida River.
-Another study on a glacier west of the Beida River drainage indicates that during Last Glacial Maximum, the paleo-glacier cover was only 34% larger than the contemporary glacier cover (Hu et al., 2014).
-Combining all the evidence, we suggest increasing glacial melt may have played a role but alone it is not enough to trigger a dramatic knickzone formation event in the Beida River. - The other likely source of increasing water discharge is increasinghydrologic anomaly was driven by an increase in precipitation, which could also affect neighbouring rivers.
+The other likely source of increasing water discharge is increasing precipitation, which could also affect neighbouring rivers.
 Compared to the glacial melt, precipitation has the potential of increasing water discharge to a higher level, especially in the arid-semi arid region like the North Qilian Shan.
-Lake records as a result of increased monsoon influence, and possibly enhanced by glacial melt due to warmer temperatures.
-Records of the terminal Juyanze paleo-lakepaleolake suggest the highest mid-Holocene lake level appearedoccurred at 4.2 kyr B.P.
-(Hartmann and Wünnemann, 2009), and pollen records of the same area suggest a wet, or pluvial period between 5.4 and 3.9 kyr B.P. - (Herzschuh et al., 2004).
+Lake records of the terminal Juyanze paleo-lake suggest the highest mid-Holocene lake level appeared at 4.2 kyr B.P.
+(Hartmann and Wünnemann, 2009), and pollen records of the same area suggest a wet, or pluvial period between 5.4 and 3.9 kyr B.P.
+(Herzschuh et al., 2004).
 This timing correlates well with knickzone formation during our 2nd stage.
 Regionally, evidence for similar humid periods can also be found from Zhuyeze, a lake fed by Shiyang River of the eastern North Qilian Shan (Chen et al., 2006), Qinghai Lake (Chen et al., 2016) located within the southeast Qilian Shan, Tianchi Lake of Liupan Shan (Zhou et al., 2010), and Yanhaizi Lake of Inner Mongolia (Chen et al., 2003).
-Cave records from upper Hanjiang region and Qinling Mountains (Tan et al., 2018) and stratigraphic sections from the Loess Plateau also support the existence of a mid-Holocene humid period (Fang et al., 1999; Fang et al., 2003; Chen et al., 1997; Xiao et al., 2002).
-All of this evidence suggests there was a humid period during the mid-Holocene that correlates well with our stage 2 rapid incision period.
-Considering the western North Qilian Shan is located at the transition zone between the Southeast Asian Monsoon and mid-latitude westerlies, and that wet periods regionally correspond to increased monsoon influence (Chen et al., 2018; Tan et al., 2018), we hypothesize that the <700 yr incision event on the Beida River occurred at the peak of monsoon influence within the region. - 600 CombiningIn summary, combining all evidence from river incision rates, glacial coverage, and local and regional climate records, we suggest that the brief, rapid incision event recorded by the Beida River knickzone is most likely linked to a pluvial event that resulted from an increase of precipitation and possibly increased glacier melt during the mid Holocene.
+Cave records from upper Hanjiang region and Qinling Mountains (Tan et al., 2018) and stratigraphic sections from Loess Plateau also support the existence of a mid-Holocene humid period (Fang et al., 1999; Fang et al., 2003; Chen et al., 1997; Xiao et al., 2002).

+Combining all evidence from river incision rates, glacial coverage, and local and regional climate records, we suggest that the brief, rapid incision event recorded by the Beida River knickzone is most likely linked to a pluvial event that resulted from an increase of precipitation and possibly increased glacier melt during the mid-Holocene.
 The Qilian Shan and Hexi Corridor occupy the transitional zone between the Southeast Asian monsoon and the westerlies, with wet periods corresponding to increased monsoon influence (Tan et al., 2018).
-The combination of circumstantial evidence - 605 documented here suggests that a pluvial event occurred at the peak of monsoon influence within the westernmost North Qilian Shan.
-Between, we suggest the Beida River experienced the following incision and climate history since 24 kyr and 9.5B.P.
-After 24 kyr B.P., the Beida River drainage was under the dominant influence of the arid westerly moisture source., the river started to incise as it gradually depleted its sediment supply during the deglaciation and early interglacial period.
-Its incision rate (corrected for uplift) of 1.0.9±0.8 m/kyr was more or less in balance with the rock uplift rate-during this time.
-During the - 610 Early Holocene, the humid Southeast Asian monsoonMonsoon expanded to the central North Qilian Shan, where it affected the Hei He main stemdrainage and filled Juyanze lake to its highesta high lake level.
+The combination of circumstantial evidence documented here suggests that a pluvial event occurred at the peak of monsoon influence within the westernmost North Qilian Shan.
+Between 24 kyr and 9.5 kyr B.P., the Beida River drainage was under the dominant influence of the arid westerly moisture source.
+Its incision rate (corrected for uplift) of 0.9±0.8 m/kyr was more or less in balance with the rock uplift rate.
+During the Early Holocene, the humid Asian monsoon expanded to the central North Qilian Shan, where it affected the Hei He main stem and filled Juyanze lake to its highest lake level.
 The expanded monsoon may have mildly influenced the western North Qilian Shan, as it correlates to the 1st incision stage of the Beida River when the canyon incised at a rate of 5.6±2.2 m/kyr.
-During the mid-Holocene, the Asian monsoon influence grew stronger, starting in the Hei He drainage around 5.4leading to 5.1 kyr B.P., and then expanding further to the western North Qilian Shan a few hundred years

-615 later.regional pluvial period.
-This peak of monsoon influence lasted less than 700±340680±460 yr in the Beida River drainage, which led to an increase of precipitation, and therefore an increase of water discharge and incision rate.
-This climate event led to deepening of canyons into the foreland basin, promptingand prompted the formation of bedrock knickzones in the Maying, Hongshuiba, and Beida River sub-basins of the Hei He.
+During the mid-Holocene, the Asian monsoon grew stronger, starting in the Hei He drainage around 5.4 to 5.1 kyr B.P., and then expanding further to the western North Qilian Shan a few hundred years later.
+This peak of monsoon influence lasted less than 700±340 yr, which led to an increase of precipitation therefore an increase of water discharge and incision rate.
+This climate event led to deepening of canyons into the foreland basin, prompting the formation of bedrock knickzones in the Maying, Hongshuiba, and Beida River sub-basins of the Hei He.
 During this pluvial period, the incision rate of the Bieda River increased to at least 50±17 m/kyr.
-Afterward, the discharge decreased to its present condition and river incision slowed to 11.6±1.4 m/kyr
+Afterward, the discharge decreased to its present condition and river incision slowed to 11.6±1.4 m/kyr (Figure 8).

-620 (Figure 89).